Carsano/Road2ITD/02_Learning/02_Technical_IT/Development/Front/HTML-CSS/Box Model (# Edit conflict 2025-05-10 EOtdCJD #).md

 - Content
 - Padding (Space inside the box)
 - Border (Space of the border)
-- Margin (Space outside of the border) : Margin collapses
+- Margin (Space outside of the border) : Margin collapses they are not a